What's exported

 Can I adjust the exported components?

-Yes, you can adjust the exported components by modifying the Webflow component in the Designer and re-exporting them.
+You can adjust the exported components by modifying the Webflow component in the Designer and re-exporting them.
 Any manual changes to the exported components will be overwritten when you re-export them.

 Can I export React components as JSX?

-Does DevLink export Custom Code?
+Does DevLink Export Custom Code?

 DevLink exports any Code Embed elements inside a component.
-However, it doesnβt export custom code from the page or site.
+However, it doesn’t export custom code from the page or site.

 To include custom code with a DevLink component, add it using a Code Embed element placed inside the component.